-The foundation and initial colonization of Liberia in the 1820s resulted from a number of initiatives in which enslaved African Americans returned to Africa in an eventually successful attempt to create a republic on libertarian lines.
-By 1840 a number of Liberian colonies had united in a Commonwealth.
-The Liberian settlers were relatively few in number, and invited participation in their economy from indigenous African tribes.
-Eventually these migrants outnumbered the colonists; by now, descendants of the original settlers make up no more than 5% of the total population of nearly 3.9m (July 2011 est).
+The American Colonization Society established a colony of freed slaves on the west coast of Africa in the 1820s, with an aim to create a republic; by 1840 a number of these colonies had united in a commonwealth.
+Relatively few in number, the Liberian settlers invited indigenous African tribes to participate in the economy.
+Eventually the migrants outnumbered the colonists; now, descendants of the original settlers make up no more than 5% of the total population of just over 5 million (April 2021 estimate.)

 Liberia has plentiful mineral resources, forests and a climate favourable to agriculture; exports include raw timber, rubber, diamonds, iron ore, coffee and cocoa.
 The fairly small manufacturing sector is mostly foreign-owned.
 External confidence in the key diamond extraction industry is strong, with Canadian company Diamond Fields leading foreign investment.

 Liberia's greatest success story, however, has been its shipping registry.
 Currently it is the world's second largest registry.